edmundwright/js-algorithms/np-complete/README.md

 # NP-complete problems

+#### P
-*P*: Solvable in polynomial time.
+Solvable in polynomial time.
+#### NP
-*NP*: Verifiable in polynomial time.
+Verifiable in polynomial time.
+#### NP-hard
-*NP-hard*: Informally: at least as hard as the hardest problems in NP.
+Informally: at least as hard as the hardest problems in NP.
+#### NP-complete
-*NP-complete*: In NP and in NP-hard.
+In NP and in NP-hard.
 So is verifiable in polynomial time, but is at least as hard as hardest problems that can be solved in polynomial time.

 ## Traveling Salesman